Francis Castillo

-Francisco Antonio Castillo-Orellana (born 7 November 2005) is a Salvadoran footballer who plays as a midfielder for the academy of Cádiz, and the El Salvador national team.
+Francisco Antonio Castillo-Orellana (born 7 November 2005) is a Salvadoran footballer who plays as a Forward for Alianza, and the El Salvador national team.

 Club career

 Castillo began playing football at age six with Lehigh Valley United.
 As a youth, he also played for Allentown United FC and FC Delco in MLS Next before joining the academy of the Philadelphia Union of Major League Soccer.

 In April 2022, Castillo made two appearances and scored two goals for Allentown United in the NISA Nation.
 At age sixteen, he joined C.F.
 Esperança de Lagos of the Campeonato de Portugal in August 2022.
 He returned to the United States and joined Philadelphia Union II of MLS Next Pro for the 2023 season.
 He made one appearance for the club, coming on as a late substitute in a match against Chicago Fire FC II on 18 June.